shawnlknight/memoization-talk/slides/slides.md

 ### How does it work?

 * Caching the values that the function returns after its initial execution.
-* If the input values remain the same, the memoized function returns the cahced response.
+* If the input values remain the same, the memoized function returns the cached response.
 * The program does not have to recalculate anything.

 ---